austinksmith/Ration.js/README.md

   * maxRequestsPerTimeFrame - This is the maximum number of requests you want to allow an application user to use within the set timeframe.
 Value should be an Integer - Defaults to 600.
   * timeFrameInSeconds - This is the time frame you want to limit the number of requests within eg. Use 1 to limit requests by individual seconds - Defaults to 30
   * removeRecordsAfter - This is the amount of time since the requestors last request that the requestors records are kept in memory - milliseconds - Defaults to 30000 (ie. 5 minutes).
+  * dropConnections - This new option changes how the library operates to forcabily drop connections from users who have exceeded their rations instead of processing requests with a delay

  # How it works